 The Marion Technical College (MTC) Satisfactory Academic Progress Policy (SAP) is a required measurement of a student's academic progress towards their educational goal.
-Progress must be measured by grade-based (qualitative) AND time/pace of completion-based (quantitative) standards.
+Progress must be measured by grade-based (qualitative) AND a Maximum Time Frame component.

 - For programs lasting one year or less, SAP must be accessed at the end of each payment period. - For programs lasting more than one year, SAP must be assessed annually, corresponding with the end of a payment period.
 SAP must be measured cumulatively.